O Brother, Where Bart Thou?: Cultural references

 Cooper Manning, the Smothers Brothers, Jake and Elwood Blues from The Blues Brothers, the Wright Brothers, The Marx Brothers, the Smith Brothers, and Nintendo's Mario Brothers.
-Lisa imagining having a second sister is a parody of Sex and the City, The episode title references The Simpsons season 2 episode Oh Brother, Where Art Thou?.
+Lisa imagining having a second sister is a parody of Sex and the City, The episode title references The Simpsons season 2 episode "Oh Brother, Where Art Thou?"
 The movie Bart and Charlie see is a parody of the Saw franchise with Billy the Puppet.
-The scene at the bus stop with Bart, Milhouse, Nelson, and Ralph is a reference to the animated series South Park, in which the four boys parody Stan Marsh, Kyle Broflovski, Eric Cartman, and Kenny McCormick, respectively, with Otto Mann shouting, "Oh my God!
+The scene at the bus stop with Bart, Milhouse, Nelson, and Ralph is a reference to the animated series South Park, in which the four boys are dressed like Stan Marsh, Kyle Broflovski, Eric Cartman, and Kenny McCormick, respectively, with Otto Mann shouting, "Oh my God!
 I killed Kenny!", to which Milhouse replies, "Ralph," but Otto replies saying, "No, I killed Kenny yesterday.
-What did I do now?".
+What did I do now?"

 Reception

 The episode was viewed by 7.11 million people with a Nielsen Rating of 3.2/8 and came in second on the Animation Domination lineup slightly behind Family Guy.
 The Simpsons was the third most viewed episode on Fox, after Family Guy and Bones.
 The episode was 3rd ranked on Fox in the 18–49 rating after Family Guy and Glee and made it at 21 in all.

-IGN's Robert Canning gave the episode a 7.6/10, saying "The episode did well by sticking to one main story instead of adding a weaker "B" storyline to fill the half hour."
+IGNs Robert Canning gave the episode a 7.6/10, saying "The episode did well by sticking to one main story instead of adding a weaker "B" storyline to fill the half hour."

-The A.V.
-Club gave the episode a B+ calling it "another fine outing".
+Emily VanDerWerff of The A.V.
+Club gave the episode a B+ calling it "another fine outing."

 Matt Selman was nominated for a Writers Guild of America Award for Outstanding Writing in Animation at the 63rd Writers Guild of America Awards for his script to this episode.